iadvize/iadvize-android-sdk/README.md

 <a name="button"></a>
 ## Chat button

-In order to invite your users to enter in a conversational experience, you have to display the default Chat button (see the [**iAdvize Conversation SDK Customisation Cheat Sheet**](https://github.com/iadvize/mobile-android-sdk-conversation-library/blob/develop/doc/SDK-Cheatsheet-customisation-Android.pdf) if you want to display your own).
+In order to invite your users to enter in a conversational experience, you have to display the default Chat button (see the [Customise](#customise) section below if you want to display your own).
 You can also, at any time, hide it.
 To do this you can simply use:
 ```kotlin
 IAdvizeConversationManager.showChatButton()
 IAdvizeConversationManager.hideChatButton()